Adam (murder victim): Developments

 On 29 March 2011, it was reported that the torso was that of a 6-year-old named Ikpomwosa, after a television crew managed to track down a woman who used to care for him in Germany, due to his parents being deported back to Nigeria.
 Joyce Osiagede, a mother of two, had told ITV's London Tonight that she handed the 6-year-old to a man—reportedly named Bawa—who proceeded to take the child to London.
 Detectives said that this was a "major breakthrough".

 In February 2013, the BBC was contacted by Osiagede, who declared that she was prepared to tell them everything she knew about the boy.
 Osiagede revealed that Adam's real name was in fact Patrick Erhabor, and not Ikpomwosa.
 She also identified Bawa as Kingsley Ojo, and said that she had wrongly identified a photograph that had been circulating in the press as Patrick, when it was in fact of a friend's living son.
 However, police doubts about her mental state meant that these claims are doubted by detectives, and thus, Adam has never been formally identified.

 The Metropolitan Police believe the publicity surrounding the case has acted as a deterrent for further ritual crimes in the United Kingdom.

 Linked cases

 In July 2002, a Nigerian woman arrived in the United Kingdom from Germany, claiming to have fled from a Yoruba cult that practised ritual murders.
 She claimed that they attempted to kill her son, and that she knew Adam was murdered in London by his parents.
 However, police searching her flat found orange shorts with the same clothing label as those found on Adam.
 In December 2002, she was deported back to Nigeria.

 Surveillance of the woman's associates brought the police to another Nigerian, a man named Kingsley Ojo.
 Searches of Ojo's house found a series of ritual items, but none of the DNA on the items matched Adam's DNA.
 In July 2004, Ojo was charged with child trafficking offences, and jailed for four years.

-An anthropological analysis of the case revealed all possible fallacies of homogenisation, presumed identity and the impact of globalisation usually related to the unsettling story of African Otherness.